 Changing the testing recommendation for asymptomatic people impacts Covid-19 KPIs and response measurement

-Katherine J. Wu’s recent article explaining how the US government wants to decrease the amount of tests conducted amid a global pandemic raised questions.
+Katherine J. Wu‘s recent article explaining how the US government wants to decrease the amount of tests conducted amid a global pandemic raised questions.
 As an analyst and US citizen, I’m concerned about these new guidelines from the Centers for Disease Control.
 By allowing asymptomatic people to go untested, we are changing the underlying logic we use to calculate the infection rate and mortality rate of Covid-19.
 Will this change spread more misinformation and confusion about the coronavirus response?
+Now might be a good idea to be looking at insurify reviews to find the best health insurance possible as it doesn’t seem like the government has a handle on the situation.
+It might be better to take your health into your own hands.

 Don’t Make Assumptions with KPI Logic